Almac data to be presented at annual ASCO meeting

 Professor Paul Harkin, President and Managing Director of Almac’s Diagnostic Services business unit said:

 “The ASCO meeting is always an important event in our calendar.
 We are very happy to have the opportunity to showcase some of our research at the meeting this year.
 Both of the studies being presented have significant clinical relevance and are likely to be of significant interest to both clinicians and the Pharma companies represented.”

 Dr. Charlie Gourley of the University of Edinburgh Cancer Research UK Center, who will present the Ovarian cancer data said:

 “As clinicians, we know from our day to day practice that ovarian cancer is a heterogeneous disease.
-This study shows that when patients are categorized according to the gene expression of their primary tumor that the 6 main subgroups which result have significantly different outcomes.
+This study shows that when patients are categorised according to the gene expression of their primary tumour that the 6 main subgroups which result have significantly different outcomes.
 Intriguingly, the gene expression profiles of some of the subgroups suggest that they may be particularly amenable to treatment with novel targeted agents such as anti-angiogenics.
-We are hopeful that this molecular classification will act as the template for the individualisation of ovarian cancer care based upon the biology of the patient’s tumor. ”
+We are hopeful that this molecular classification will act as the template for the individualisation of ovarian cancer care based upon the biology of the patient’s tumour. ”

 Notes to Editors

 Almac’s Diagnostic Services business unit is focused on the discovery and development of biomarkers.
 It utilises its proprietary technology, extensive experience and expertise to offer solutions to biotech and Pharma partners.
 Almac focus on providing a range of services including exploratory biomarker discovery studies, verification studies for existing markers, assay development and biomarker validation.